maheshsabnis/DxcJuly2021New/Readme.md

 	- The Exception Message must containe the Following Infromation in Response
 		- Decorated Exception Message (Hide the actual Exception), Status Code, Data Value that caused exception
 	- The Middleware mujst log the Exception details in Database

+Day 17: Date: 10-Aug-2021
+1. When the Application Starts, create a Administrator Role User using Code.The RoleController and RoleUSerManagerCOntroller can be accessed using the Administrator role only
+	- User NAme: admin@myapp.com, Password:P@ssw0rd-1235

 USE [Company]